akhealth/DevSecOpsMvp/appservice/Architecture.md

 ## Scale Unit Architecture

 Azure App Service scale unit's virtual server compute resources are architecturally divided to fulfill a number of different functions, or `roles`, within the scale unit.
 The majority of servers in a scale unit are `Web Workers` that actually execute the application's functions.
-The Web Worker and other within the scale unit are defined below.
+The Web Worker and other roles within the scale unit are defined below.

 ### Web Worker Role